msolefonte/vco/docs/immortal-empires/high-elves.md

   * Build Landmark:
     * Court of the Phoenix King
   * **Reward**:
-    * _Dawn of a New Age_: All remaining Dark Elf factions suffer -10 control, Recruitment duration: -1 turn for all units (minimum 1), Recruit rank: +3 for all units
+    * _Dawn of a New Age_: All remaining Dark Elf factions suffer -10 control, +10 Leadership when fighting against Dark Elves (factionwide), Recruit rank: +2 for all units
 _Reward flavour text:_ With the Witch King's demise, revolts have broken out across Naggaroth.
 Thousands of slaves and druchii defectors flee the Black Cities, and some even flock to your banner. dlc10_assassination_targets.png
     * _The Everchild_: Influence per turn: +10, Corruption -2